Shelby219/T2A1_workbook/README.md

 ### Datadog - For monitoring

 Datadog is a platform for cloud-based applications for monitoring.
 It operates by gathering data from servers, containers, databases and third-party areas to provide the ability of full stack observation.
-It highlights seamless aggregation of metrics across the full devops stack and also houses a large list of possible integrations, making this monitoring platform very versatile.
-Describes utilising Datadog on their instances directly for monitoring, also assuming they might use Datadog across the application for other monitoring purposes.
+It highlights are seamless aggregation of metrics across the full devops stack and it also houses a large list of possible integrations, making this monitoring platform very versatile.
+Depop describes utilising Datadog on their instances directly for monitoring, also assuming they might use Datadog across the application for other monitoring purposes.

 ### Vault – For configs and secrets hosting